wolfaholic/wolfaholic/README.md

 - 📃 I’m currently learning ...Liquid and reinforcing my knowledge of the fundamentals: CSS, HTML, and JSS.
 I am interested in learning how to develop Emails using JS, CSS and HTML.
 - 👯 I’m interested in collaborating on open source projects
 - 📝 I am always looking for new ways to grow and learn
-- You can find a link to my showcased githubs below.

 Moving over from a long career in customer service, billing, and retail.
 In 2019 I enrolled as a student at Lambda School learning full stack web development.
 I am currently set to earn my endorsement in late 2022.
 I enjoy various creative hobbies that I look to blend in with my work, such as photography and graphic design.
 Likewise, I also enjoy writing short stories, reading and appreciating art of almost any kind